White Label Link Building: The Honest Guide for Agencies

 Anchor discipline.
 Branded and contextual anchors by default, never exact-match commercial stuffing.

 Some providers are reselling risk, and that risk lands on your agency.
-Cheap bulk packages, PBN links, guaranteed dofollow placements, and hidden reporting are exactly what Google's link spam policies target, and SpamBrain catches them at scale.
+Cheap bulk packages, PBN links, guaranteed dofollow placements, and hidden reporting are exactly the patterns behind the algorithmic devaluations and manual actions covered in the Ahrefs guide to Google penalties, and SpamBrain catches them at scale.

 The tell is price and secrecy.
 If a provider will not show you where links go, or sells hundreds of placements for a few dollars each, they are the same operations behind the cheap end of buying backlinks.
 Walk away; the margin is not worth the client you lose when rankings drop.